Lab handling • storage • calculator

 Peptide Reconstitution & Storage Guide

-A practical guide to mixing peptides, storing them in powder and liquid form, understanding stability, and calculating concentration and syringe units without guessing.
+A practical guide to mixing peptides, storing powder and reconstituted vials, understanding stability, and calculating concentration and syringe units without guessing.

 What reconstitution actually means